rohitshinde3002/Traffic-Challan/README.md

 GitHub: [rohitshinde3002](https://github.com/rohitshinde3002)

+````
 ## 📄 License

-This project is intended for educational and demonstration purposes.
+This project is licensed under the MIT License.

-````